revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Basics.md

 <blockquote>

-The Array which comprises elements of a typed array is called a Jagged Array.
-The elements in Jagged Arrays can be of various dimensions and sizes.
+The Array which comprises elements of a typed array is called a Jagged Array.The elements in Jagged Arrays can be of various dimensions and sizes.

 </blockquote>